White paper writers often ask me, “What makes a good source?”

 The Trusting News project has done some fascinating work to help newsrooms build trust with readers.

-In early 2017, 28 newsrooms across the country took a major survey.
-They asked 8,728 Americans to name three news sources they usually trusted and three they seldom trusted.
+In 2017, 28 newspapers across the U.S. took a major survey, spearheaded by the Reynolds Journalism Institute at the University of Missouri.
+The survey asked 8,728 Americans to name three news sources they usually trusted and three they seldom trusted.

 Here are the top 10 most trusted sources:

 Notice how 1, 4 and 7 are all British.